What is Ichiba?

 Furthermore, fans of Japanese Sake or small batch whiskeys will also be in their element.

 Ichiba design concept

 Aesthetically, the Ichiba design is bold, contemporary, yet timeless, reflecting Japan through subtle environmental elements like chopstick-style lighting.
-Situated on the ground floor of the Westfield extension, Ichiba receives plenty of natural light and the gentle colour pallet and natural materials help to maximize its impact.
-The team at CADA also made sure that, being such a massive space, there were clear sight lines enabling shoppers to navigate and find their next food adventure, without overwhelming them by controlling the sight lines, creating distinct sections of the store.
+Situated on the ground floor of Westfield, Ichiba receives plenty of natural light and the gentle colour pallet and materials therefore help to maximise its impact.
+CADA also made sure that there are clear sight lines.
+Enabling shoppers to navigate and find their next food adventure.